spajak/epub3-boilerplate/README.md

 [EPUB version 3.2](https://www.w3.org/publishing/epub32/epub-spec.html) template, including simplistic, yet universal `css` stylesheet.

-## Build EPUB file
+## Building EPUB file

-I use my [PowerShell](https://github.com/PowerShell/PowerShell) script [build-epub.ps1](https://gist.github.com/spajak/a6699005d9648696fbdda1d545153a38) to build an epub package file from a given source directory.
+I made a [PowerShell](https://github.com/PowerShell/PowerShell) script [build-epub.ps1](https://gist.github.com/spajak/a6699005d9648696fbdda1d545153a38) to build an epub package file from a given source directory.
 In order to do so place the script in PATH and execute this command from a PowerShell to build "template.epub" from the template:

 ```
 $ build-epub.ps1 ".\template"